Jeffreydne/daily-planner/README.md

 * dayjs() is used to get the current time as soon as the application is opened, and the format method is used, along with jQuery DOM manipulation, to display the current date near the top of the page.

 * dayjs() is also used in the styleHours fxn.
 The actual hour of the 24 hour clock is saved in a variable then a series of if/else statements allow the class of each timeslot to be dynamically changed to refect whether it represents a past, current or future hour.
-Using CSS the updated class will update the background color to gray for any past times, red for the present hour (if applicable) and green for any future hours
+Using CSS the updated class will update the background color to gray for any past times, red for the present hour (if applicable) and green for any future hours.

 ---